YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 * Map component - A vue component used to display user’s daily route.
 * Store – This is a store to manage all the states of every components in this web application.
 It contains two objects: the state object, which stores all the states used by other components, and the mutated object, which is the only way to change the values in the state object.

-## Requirements of key sub-systems
+## c.
+Requirements of key sub-systems

 ### M5Stack Application
 M5Stack is designed for registered users, who could wear this device to tracker their physical steps, view health report and interact with virtual pets.
 The two main features of this loT device are: